simonmichael/hledger_site/dev/Developer-workflows.md

     stack bench    # hledger ...

+### Run quickbench benchmarks

+Times the end-user commands in `bench.sh` using quickbench.

+    make bench

 ### Run functional tests

 Runs the shelltestrunner tests defined in tests/, which test the hledger CLI.